Writing test examples

 Compute Phase | exit code = 6

-On a lower level, instead of the familiar functions names, opcodes are used, which can be seen in this table in HEX form.
+At a lower level, opcodes are used instead of familiar function names.
+In HEX form, these opcodes can be seen in this table.
 In this example, we use @addop

 , which adds a non-existent opcode.

-The emulator, when trying to process this opcode, does not recognize it and throws 6.
+When attempting to process this opcode, the emulator does not recognize it and throws exit code 6.

 Compute Phase | exit code = 7

-It is a quite common error that occurs when receiving the wrong data type.
-In example is the case when the tuple
+This is a common error that occurs when receiving the wrong data type.
+In this example, the tuple

-contained 3 elements, but when unpacking there was an attempt to get 4.
+contained three elements, but an attempt was made to unpack four.

-There are many other cases when this error is thrown.
-Some of them:
+There are many other cases where this error is thrown, such as:

 Compute Phase | exit code = 8

 All data in TON is stored in cells.
-A cell has the capacity to store 1023 bits of data and 4 references to other cells.
-If you try to write more than 1023 bits or more than 4 references, 8 exit code is thrown.
+A cell can store up to 1023 bits of data and four references to other cells.
+If you attempt to write more than 1023 bits or more than four references, exit code 8 is thrown.

 Compute Phase | exit code = 9